philips-software/helm-charts/k8s-observability/README.md

 ## API Key

-The exporter must authenticate with the regional OTLP endpoint using the API key provided by the HSP Managed Observability team.
+The exporter must authenticate with the regional OTLP endpoint using your API key.
-Store this API key in a Kubernetes secret named hsp-observability with the key field set to api_key.
+Store this API key in a Kubernetes secret named k8s-observability with the key field set to api_key.

 ### Example secret.yaml